daniyalshah/csci3055u-project-template/README.md

 ## About the syntax
 If you're familiar with Java, Scala should be pretty simple to pick up!
 The biggest syntactic difference between Scala and Java is that the ; line end character is optional.
+Learn now learn basic syntax!

+* **Object** - Objects have states and behaviors.
+* **Class** - A class can be defined as a template/blueprint that describes the behaviors/states that object of its type support.
+* **Methods** - A method is basically a behavior.
+A class can contain many methods.
+It is in methods where the logics are written, data is manipulated and all the actions are executed.
+* **Fields** - Each object has its unique set of instant variables, which are called fields.
+An object's state is created by the values assigned to these fields.

 > _give some code snippet of the language_